JaredMcCarthy/TaskFlowCLI/README.md

 - Commit your changes
 - Open a pull request

-Please keep the code simple and readable.
+Please keep the code simple and readable and thank you for contribute.

 ## License
 This project is licensed under the MIT License.